WulfHouse/Quarry/docs/specification/08-tooling.md

   • Rust doesn't have public dashboard → metrics scattered
   • Go has limited metrics → not comprehensive
   • Pyrite dashboard → one place for all evidence
-  • Result: "Just look at quarry.dev/metrics" becomes standard response
+  • Result: "Just look at (aspirational: quarry.dev/metrics)" becomes standard response

 This transforms subjective claims into objective evidence.
 The path to "most admired" becomes visible: watch metrics improve over time, celebrate milestones